 Entire freestanding houses, townhomes — especially those located on the end with only one adjoining wall space — and penthouses are usually the best options!

 I often share vacation rentals on my Savannah First-Timer’s Guide Facebook page, but I only share ones with a Short-Term Vacation Rental (STVR) number to protect you!
-There’s an overwhelming number of illegal rentals in Savannah, so always ensure a home has an SVR number.
+There’s an overwhelming number of illegal rentals in Savannah, so always ensure a home has an STVR number.